Getting into learning boxing is a hugely rewarding experience.

 When I dedicated some time to an experienced coach (thank you Gianni Subba AKA “Brown Canelo”), they helped me to correct some of my flaws by working from the ground up.
 Feet placement, foot, and hip pivoting, positioning, and distance.

-Whilst these may sound like basics or fundamentals, they are in my experience some of the hardest skills to perfect.
 Anyone can throw a punch, but only the best can throw a punch whilst being able to avoid a counterattack, use their energy output efficiently with generating power through the body instead of the arm, all while remaining perfectly balanced and ready to fire again.

 Aside from perfecting these key factors, anyone surpassing the 2-year mark should get involved in at least semi-regular sparring to really start to improve their reactions and both offensive and defensive maneuvering.
 Mixing it up with technical sparring and heavy sparring to broaden your ability in handling challenges.